aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/protect-or-encrypt-a-document/encrypt-a-document/_index.md

 To detect if a document is encrypted and if a password is required, you can use the [IsEncrypted](https://apireference.aspose.com/words/cpp/class/aspose.words.file_format_info#get_isencrypted_const) property of the [FileFormatInfo](https://apireference.aspose.com/words/cpp/class/aspose.words.file_format_info) class.
 This property will also allow you to perform some action before loading a document, for example, informing a user to provide a password.

-The following code example demonstrates how to detect the document encryption:
+The following code example shows how to detect the document encryption:

 {{< highlight cpp >}}
 // Create a document.